minio/docs/source/reference/minio-mc/mc-stat.rst

          :start-after: start-minio-syntax
          :end-before: end-minio-syntax

-      :mc-cmd-option:`mc stat version-id` is mutually exclusive with multiple parameters.
+      :mc-cmd:`mc stat version-id` is mutually exclusive with multiple parameters.
 See the reference documentation for more information.

 Parameters